TimelessDavid/power-electronics-2025/Module 1 Diodes/README.md

 Power diodes are semiconductor devices designed for high current and voltage applications in power electronic circuits.
 This report examines diode characteristics, types, and rectification applications based on established literature [1][2][3].

+Power electronics plays a fundamental role in modern electrical energy conversion systems.
+Among its core components, power diodes and rectifier circuits are essential for converting alternating current (AC) into direct current (DC) in both industrial and consumer applications.
+Power diodes are designed to handle high current and voltage levels, making them suitable for demanding environments such as motor control systems, power supplies, and renewable energy interfaces.

+In particular, single-phase and three-phase rectifiers, composed of power diodes, allow efficient and reliable DC power delivery to various loads.
+The performance and behavior of these circuits depend greatly on the diode type—general-purpose, fast-recovery, or Schottky—and on how the system is designed to manage ripple, switching losses, and protection.

+This report explores the electrical characteristics and functional roles of power diodes, their types, the concept of freewheeling operation, and the analysis and design of rectifier circuits.
+It also includes an overview of performance parameters, the behavior of RLC circuits in the presence of diodes, and final design considerations.

 ---

 ## 2. Power Diode Characteristics